Inifynastic/Data-Structures/README.md

 - Hash Map
 - Advanced Hash collision strategies
-- Binary Tree
+- ✅ Binary Tree(Competed)[This is a advanced complete binary tree which I accidentally made.] #6
-- BST(Binary Search Tree)
+- BST(Binary Search Tree) # Nexy on the list!!
 - Graphs
 - Trie